Enalmada/nextui-admin/README.md

 [React-Admin](https://marmelab.com/react-admin/)
 * looked really nice but I some features I desired were enterprise.
 Wanted something next-ui specific

-# Contributing
+## Build Notes
+* Using [latest module and target settings](https://stackoverflow.com/questions/72380007/what-typescript-configuration-produces-output-closest-to-node-js-18-capabilities/72380008#72380008) for current LTS
+* using tsc for types until [bun support](https://github.com/oven-sh/bun/issues/5141#issuecomment-1727578701) comes around

+## Contribute
-Please run `changeset` along with your PR.
+Using [changesets](https://github.com/changesets/changesets) so please remember to run "changeset" with any PR.
 Give consideration for the summary as it is what will show up in the changelog.